overheardatcornell/sp19hackathon_overheard/README.md

 		- Our main page uses two collection views for filters and scrolling posts.
 Our profile page also has two collection views for viewing posts.
 		- We use NavigationController to navigate through different screens.
 		- We integrated our app with the API backend developers created, which keeps a database of all the posts users upload.
+	-Requirements for Backend
+		-Designed an API to include relationships between users, posts, and comments.
+		-Used SQLAlchemy to develop the many to many relationships between liking posts and comments, and parent child relationships between users and posts, and posts and comments.
+		-Provided as many paths as possible to faciliate data gathering for the IOS team.
+		-Deployed to the Google Cloud with a Docker image.

 7. Anything else you want your grader to know
 	- iOS xcodeproj file and xcworkspace file are located inside the "jk2332_p5" foler.